*This is a very rare post that includes colourful language that is NSFW and not safe for children.*

 On August 3rd, the Countess announced the final amount donated to charity as part of the Tits Out Collective for 31 days of sales for all participating members and supporting community members was (sit down for this)… £55,219.35 – in other currencies that translates to €62,029.60 or $71,975.97 USD or $93,520.17 CAD.
 It’s a BIG number and that’s all the worldwide charitable donations, not just the proceeds.
 That is a significant amount to help charities and the people they help.
 And because each member chose their preferred special charity, this movement has helped SO MANY people on the charitable end of things.

 This movement also helped those who participated.
 In a world where we sometimes feel like we cannot make a significant difference, we realised the power of US as a collective.
-The Countess reminded us of a strength within us and what we can do when we stand up for our worth and our beliefs without compromising our own values or integrity.
+The Countess reminded us of a strength within us and what we can do when we stand up for our worth and our beliefs without compromising our own values or integrity – all this while making some pretty beautiful things.

-The Countess relinquished the name ‘If I Want Exposure, I’ll Get My Tits Out’ into the world and dyers can continue creating the colorway and selling it with an honor system to continue contributing that portion of proceeds to charity.
+The Countess relinquished the name ‘If I Want Exposure, I’ll Get My Tits Out’ into the world and dyers can continue creating the colorway and selling things under that name with an honor system to continue contributing that portion of proceeds to charity.
 So missing the original launch doesn’t mean you’ll miss out on this colorway altogether.
 I’ve linked to a few I’ve seen that have items on sale still.

 My Skein from Bear In Sheep’s Clothing